Anonymous-User-0/GettingAndCleaningDataProject/README.md

 3. source("run_analysis.R")
 4. Run Tidy_Data().
 A series of messages will appear indicating the steps in the process.
 When done you will be able to use R to open the file "./MFiles/TidyFile.txt" and check the summarized data.
+*** Warning: The process of extracting and preparing the files may take several minutes.Please be patient!